nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="The Man Who Solved The Market"
     author="John Steele Gordon"
     special=""
     description="This was about Jim Simons and Renaissance Technology.
-Jim recently passed away a few weeks before me reading the book.
+Simons recently passed away a few weeks before I read the book.
 Very interesting read.
-I'm surprised to have heard names like John Nash and Claude Shannon appear throughout the book.">}}
+I'm surprised to have heard characters like John Nash and Claude Shannon appear throughout the book.">}}

 {{< book
     title="An Empire of Wealth"